Tutorial: Assess physical servers for migration to Azure

 Review confidence rating

-- The confidence rating is based on the availability of data points needed to compute the assessment.
+The confidence rating helps you estimate the reliability of size recommendations in the assessment.
+The rating is based on the availability of data points needed to compute the assessment.

-Confidence ratings for an assessment are as follows.
+Confidence ratings are as follows.

 |Data point availability||Confidence rating|

-Learn more about best practices for confidence ratings.
+Learn more about confidence ratings.